hackercouch/hackercouch/_couches/dbalan.md

 region: Berlin
 ---

 Have a couch, fast internet and a stocked fridge.
 Happy to host if dates fit.
-More about me at <https://dbalan.in>.